Rezzato

-Rezzato (Brescian: Rezat) is a comune in the province of Brescia, in Lombardy.
+Rezzato (Brescian: Rezat) is a comune in the province of Brescia, Lombardy.
 It is bounded by the comunes of Brescia, Botticino, Castenedolo, Mazzano and Nuvolera.
+It is located at the foot of the Alps and a few kilometres from Lake Garda.
+It is the most populous city east of Brescia.

+Officially founded on 12 March 1299, Rezzato has been an important religious and administrative centre since the Middle Ages.
+The settlement has played a significant role in Italian history, notably during Second Italian War of Independence when the Austrians led by Field Marshal Karl von Urban defeated the Sardinians commanded by Giuseppe Garibaldi in the famous Battle of Treponti (1859).
+After absorbing the nearby settlement of Virle Treponti in 1928, the borough was eventually awarded city status in 2022.
+During World War II, as many cities in northern Italy, Rezzato suffered extensive damage, leading to post-war rebuilding that significantly shaped its modern appearance.

-Thanks to its nearness to the small town of Botticino, Rezzato is commonly considered the town of the marble working.
+Thanks to its nearness to the small town of Botticino, Rezzato is commonly considered the town of marble working.
 The stonecutters from Rezzato have been famous since the 15th century for their creativity and their artistic way of working with Botticino marble.

-Rezzato was chosen by the Commonwealth War Graves Commission as the place in which produce some of the headstones for its military cemeteries.
+For this reason, Rezzato was chosen by the Commonwealth War Graves Commission as the place to produce some headstones for its military cemeteries.

 History

-Ancient era
+Early history

-The most important place of prehistory in Rezzato was Ca' dei Grii, a cave on the south side of Monte Regogna.
-During some researches done from 1954 to 1968, were discovered some objects of the Neolithic period, the oldest of the area.
-Probably the cave was a refuge for some prehistoric men or for some families during the Second World War.
-It was destroyed in 1969 by an adjacent marble's pit.
+Neolithic deposits, including bones of Homo sapiens, have been found in local caves, and artefacts dating to the Bronze Age have been found at Mount Peladolo.
+The most important prehistorical place in the area was Ca' dei Grii, a cave on the south side of Mount Regogna.
+During archaeological research from 1954 to 1968, objects of the Neolithic period were discovered.
+The cave, a refuge for prehistoric men, served also as a temporary home for a few families during the Second World War.
+It was destroyed in 1969 by an adjacent marble pit.